-With recent high-temperatures and record heatwaves across the globe, new studies have linked climate change and rising temperatures to increased injuries in both indoor and outdoor workplaces.
+With recent high temperatures and record heatwaves across the globe, new studies have linked climate change and rising temperatures to increased injuries in both indoor and outdoor workplaces.

-As heat waves have become more intense, regulations to mitigate the dangers haven’t kept up.
+As heatwaves have become more intense, regulations to mitigate the dangers haven’t kept up.
 A recent study found that 20% of the U.S. outdoor workers’ exposure to hazardous heat conditions could quadruple by 2065.
 While several states in the US have created their own sets of guidelines to deal with this, OSHA has no set of federal guidelines for heat safety at work.

-The number of days per year where the heat index exceeds 100 degrees farenheit is expected to double by mid-century.
+The number of days per year where the heat index exceeds 100 degrees Fahrenheit is expected to double by mid-century.
 Reports reveal that rising temperatures caused by climate change could put 20% of the U.S workforce at risk for occupational illnesses, reduced productivity, and increased injury risk.

-“It’s something people should have focused on a decade ago when it, you know, wasn’t that bad, but now there’s really an urgent need to do it, having a standard of what employers need to do in terms of acclimatization and hydration, and, you know, work-rest regimens, I think will really go a long way in making the workplace safer,”
+“It’s something people should have focused on a decade ago when it, you know, wasn’t that bad, but now there’s really an urgent need to do it, having a standard of what employers need to do in terms of acclimatization and hydration, and, you know, work-rest regimens, I think will really go a long way in making the workplace safer.”

 – Deborah Berkowitz, National Employment Law Project